otobrglez/zemanta/README.md

 	Options
 	    -h, --help                       help
 	    -a, --api_key NEW_KEY            Zemanta api_key
-	        --text TEXT                  Text to work on
-	    -f, --file FILE                  File to work on -t, --type TYPE                  Output type (JSON or RB) -r, --result_field FIELD         Result field
+	    -t, --text TEXT                  Text to work on -f, --file FILE                  File to work on -m, --mtype TYPE                 Output type (JSON or RB) -r, --result_field FIELD         Result field

 Usage example would be...